 Placement is an important step along the path to academic success.
 It is the process of matching your educational and career goals to the appropriate courses and ensuring you are academically prepared.
 High school transcripts and other measures may be used in determining your placement.
 In accordance with AB 705, no assessment test is needed and all students have the right to access transfer-level classes!
 Click HERE to learn more about AB 705 and what it means for students and click HERE to review placement results at FRC.

-Determine the best education program to reach your career goal
+Determine the best education program to reach your career goal.

-Feather River College offers several degree and certificate options.
+Feather River College offers several degree and certificate options:

 - Certificate programs include job specific training without general education classes.
-Many certificate programs do not require math or English and therefore assessment is not necessary.
+Many certificate programs do not require math or English and therefore placement is not necessary.
 Please check the FRC catalog for specific program requirements.

 Career assessments and information can be found at the Career Exploration page.
 Additional information regarding career employment and earnings can be found on the Academic Program pages.

 Select a Math pathway based on your educational program

 Feather River College offers four math pathways: MATH 202 Elementary Statistics for Social Science majors; MATH 110 College Algebra through Calculus for those interested in Science, Technology, Engineering and Math; MATH 114 Finite Math for Business majors; and MATH 150 Concepts & Structures of Mathematics for Educators.
 Once you have figured out which math pathway suits your needs, then you can work with your Advisor or Counselor to determine if a support class is recommended.